 In addition, our staff members also provide care that’s especially relevant to loved ones who have suffered a stroke.
 This includes:

-- Helping with exercises.
+- Help with exercises.

 - Encouraging as much independence as possible.